mstrlc/isa-project/doc/manual.md

 The code is in the `/src` subdirectory, the documentation is in the `/doc` subdirectory, and the tests are in the `/tests` subdirectory.

+## LDAP Protocol

+The Lightweight Directory Access Protocol (LDAP) is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services.
+[3]

+A client starts an LDAP session by connecting to an LDAP server.
+The client then sends an operation request to the server, and a server sends responses in return.
+With some exceptions, the client does not need to wait for a response before sending the next request, and the server may send the responses in any order.
+All information is transmitted using Basic Encoding Rules (BER).

+The protocol provides an interface with directories that follow the 1993 edition of the X.500 model:

+An entry consists of a set of attributes.
+An attribute has a name (an attribute type or attribute description) and one or more values.
+The attributes are defined in a schema (see below).
+Each entry has a unique identifier: its Distinguished Name (DN).
+[5][6]

+### BER encoding

+LDAP is a binary protocol, which helps make it compact and efficient to parse.
+The particular binary encoding that it uses is based on ASN.1
+(Abstract Syntax Notation One), which is a framework for representing structured data.
+LDAP uses the Basic Encoding Rules (BER).
+In ASN.1 BER, each piece of data is called an element.

+In BER encoding, different types of data can exist, including primitive types like integers, strings, and booleans, as well as constructed types such as sequences and sets.
+These data types are encoded using a tag-length-value format.

+Tag: It specifies the type of data or the data element.
+The tag is typically a numerical identifier that indicates the meaning of the data that follows.

+Length: It indicates the number of octets (bytes) or elements in the Value field.
+The length can vary, allowing for flexibility in representing different amounts of data.

+Value: This field contains the actual data, which can be of variable length based on the information provided in the Length field.
+It holds the content associated with the Tag.
+[4]

 ## Usage

 The server can be compiled using `make` command which produces a binary called `isa-ldapserver`.